 We are a diverse school, offering a wide variety of majors.
 With undergraduate, master's, doctoral and certification programs, we can take you as far as you want to go.

 Dean M Cecil Smith

 Often called “the educational building,” Wham is located at 625 Wham Drive.
 A hotbed of knowledge and groundbreaking clinical work, Wham, is where you’ll find the School's administration offices.
-Wham also houses the Office of Teacher Education and the academic programs and faculty offices for the School of Education.
+Wham also houses the Teacher Education Programs and the academic programs and faculty offices for the School of Education.